JoshuaC930/P3-Hashing-Experiments/README.md

 ## Reflection

-Overall, this project was fairy straight-forward compared to the previous prohect which was nice.
+Overall, this project was fairy straight-forward compared to the previous project which was nice.
 I had a little of trouble understanding LinearProbing and DoubleHashing as those seemed a little above my head at first.
 Also working on the TwinPrimeGenerator was also a bit confusing.